 For the minimization of the distortion, three priority-based optimization criteria are used.
 The first two criteria are based on the Nash Bargaining Solution from Game Theory, which allocates resources as a result of the bargaining game among the nodes, while the last criterion minimizes a weighted aggregation of the distortions of the videos of all nodes.
-These criteria result in global optimization problems that are resolved by the Particle Swarm Optimization (PSO) algorithm, an effective and efficient algorithm with linear complexity to both the number of the iterations and utilized particles [11].
+These criteria result in global optimization (PSO) algorithm, an effective and efficient algorithm with linear complexity to both the number of the iterations and utilized particles [11].